 University of Mary

-The University of Mary is a private Catholic university located in Bismarck, ND.
-The school is renowned for its flexible online graduate degree programs.
-It offers over 30 master’s and doctoral degree programs that can be completed entirely online or through on-campus evening classes.
+The University of Mary is a private Catholic university based in Bismarck, ND, known for its flexible and values-based online education.
+The school offers 30+ online graduate programs, many of which can be completed entirely online or through evening classes.

-Program Highlight — Master of Science in Nursing Leadership and Management
+Highlighted Program — Master of Science in Nursing Leadership and Management

 Duration: As few as 16 months